Allianz: Nazi-era activities and litigation

-In 1993, Henning Schulte-Noelle commissioned an archive for corporate history, becoming the first Allianz CEO to address the company's activities during the Third Reich.
-In 1997, Schulte-Noelle asked Gerald Feldman, a University of California-Berkeley history professor, to undertake a larger research project on Allianz's past involvement with the Third Reich.
+In 1993, Henning Schulte-Noelle commissioned an archive for corporate history, becoming the first Allianz CEO to address the company's activities during Nazi Germany.
+In 1997, Schulte-Noelle asked Gerald Feldman, a University of California-Berkeley history professor, to undertake a larger research project on Allianz's past involvement with Nazi Germany.
 After research began, Jewish World War II survivors and their descendants took Allianz and other European insurance companies to court, accusing them of unpaid insurance policies.
 Allianz and four other insurers supported the creation of the International Commission on Holocaust Era Insurance Claims (ICHEIC).

-Furthermore, Allianz became a founding member of the German Foundation "Remembrance, Responsibility and Future".
+Furthermore, Allianz became a founding member of the German foundation Remembrance, Responsibility and Future.
 Feldman published the comprehensive results of his research in September 2001.
 Based on these results Allianz established an exhibition in the Archive for Corporate History and on the Internet.
-The research concluded that Allianz, as an organization and through its corporate officers, voluntarily partnered with the Nazi Regime and the Third Reich, starting as early as the early 1930s and continuing all the way through to the collapse of the Third Reich.
+The research concluded that Allianz, as an organization and through its corporate officers, voluntarily partnered with the Nazi regime and Nazi Germany, starting as early as the early 1930s and continuing all the way through to the collapse of Nazi Germany.

 Feldman summarized his findings stating: "It was just one more piece of business in the Third Reich, but it demonstrated that such pieces on any large scale made contact at some point with all that is represented by the name 'Auschwitz'– from slave labor to extermination – virtually inescapable."

+Allianz had been a major supporter of the NSDAP, financially contributed to their growth before 1933, and the Director of Allianz was not only an early party member, but he became a cabinet minister in Hitler's first cabinet.
+Kurt Schmitt was Reich Economy Minister from 1933 to 1934, and he was deeply anti-Semitic.
+He had been on the Allianz board of directors from 1921 to 1933.
+During the war, Allianz provided coverage throughout the Reich until 1945.

 Major General Gustav Lombard, the former commander of the Waffen-SS’ 8th SS Cavalry Division Florian Geyer, worked for Allianz in Munich after the war's end.